Warren Ost: Ministry

 Ost was a bellhop at the Old Faithful Inn, a hotel in Yellowstone National Park, in 1945.
 He believed then that the National Parks needed a more organized Christian Ministry.
 As a Princeton Seminarian, Ost started a Bible study and choir.
 After being ordained by the Presbyterian Church, Ost founded, with the permission of the National Park Service, ACMNP.
 ACMNP is the United States largest and oldest ecumenical ministry serving the national parks.

 When Ost retired as the Executive Director for ACMNP, Michael Forbes, a New York House Representative, placed a commendation in the Congressional Record for the 45 years of service Ost had provided to the National Park system.
 Forbes said, For nearly half a century, Reverend Ost has led this dynamic program, not merely by overseeing its activities, but by actively participating in every facet of the movement.
 A Christian Ministry in the National Parks has been Warren and Nancy’s life work and faith, and they live their faith each and every day.
 In quiet and often unnoticed ways, they have touched the lives of millions, crossing denominational lines and demonstrating God’s love through their actions and relationships.

-Tourism

 In addition to founding ACMNP, Ost was involved in the Vatican's Congress on the Spiritual Values of Tourism in 1967.
-He later help found the Tourisme Oecumenique, an organization dedicated to religious and leisure tourism in Europe and the Caribbean.
+He later helped found the Tourisme Oecumenique, an organization dedicated to religious and leisure tourism in Europe and the Caribbean.

+Other activities

+Ost served as president of the Turtle Bay Association and the Prescott Neighborhood House in New York City.

 Personal life

-He was married to Nancy Nesbitt Ost for 43 years.
+He married Nancy Nesbitt in 1954.
+The couple worked out of a townhouse in New York City located next to their residence and spent their summers in Jackson Hole, where Ost maintained another office.
 They had a daughter, Laura.